stonerlab/Stoner-PythonCode/README.rst

 Development Version
 -------------------

-The current development version is hosted in the master branch of the repository and will become version 0.10.
+The current development version is hosted in the master branch of the repository and will become version 0.11.

-New Features in 0.10-dev include:

-    *   Refactor Stoner.Core.DataFile to move functionality to mixin classes
-    *   Start implementing PEP484 Type hinting
-    *   Support pathlib for paths
-    *   Switch from Tk based dialogs to Qt5 ones
-    *   Refactoring the **baseFolder** class so that sub-groups are stored in an attribute that is an instance of a custom dictionary with methods to prune and filter in the virtual tree of sub-folders.
-    *   Refactoring of the **ImageArray** and **ImageFile** so that binding of external functions as methods is done at class definition time rather than at runtime with overly complex __getattr__ methods.
-The longer term goal is to depricate the use of ImageArray in favour of just using ImageFile.
-    *   Introduce interactive selection of boxes, lines and mask regions for interactive Matplotlib backends.
+At the moment the development version is maily broen....

 Build Status
 ~~~~~~~~~~~~